MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authn-entra-id.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `src\main\resources\application.yml` file.
-1. Find the key `Enter_Your_Tenant_ID_Here` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `Enter_Your_Tenant_ID_Here` and replace the existing value with your Microsoft Entra tenant ID.
 1. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID (clientId) of `java-spring-webapp-auth` app copied from the Azure portal.
 1. Find the key `Enter_Your_Client_Secret_Here` and replace the existing value with the key you saved during the creation of `java-spring-webapp-auth` copied from the Azure portal.